 29 DECEMBER 1901 − 23 AUGUST 1972

-This award(s), of up to A$4,000, will provide financial assistance for a woman to further the applicant’s studies and/or research, or to travel to a meeting, seminar, symposium or conference, either in Australia or overseas for purposes approved by the Ruth Gibson Memorial Award Selection Committee.
+This award, of A$4,000, was awarded to two recipients equally in 2021 to provide financial assistance to women to further the applicant’s studies and/or research, or to travel to a meeting, seminar, symposium or conference, either in Australia or overseas for purposes approved by the Ruth Gibson Memorial Award Selection Committee.
 It is expected that the projects will benefit women and girls in the South Australian community.
 Refer to Selection Criteria and Conditions for more details.

 Miss Ruth Gibson was a woman of tremendous vigour, keen interest, and strong friendship.
 She was no women’s suffragette, but was ever ready to put her tremendous energy and efficiency into any cause which she believed to be in the interests of women generally and to raise their status in the world.